Information

 Warning – Avoid skin contact with the toxic sap of the plant tissue by wearing gloves, long sleeves and long pants.
 The juice of wild parsnip in contact with skin in the presence of sunlight can cause a rash and blistering and discoloration of the skin (phytophotodermatitis).

-New Compost Site 2016
+Compost Site Update 2025

 Please do not dump into the ditches!!